 The water cycle has a few main parts.
 They include:

 The water is turned into a vapor and goes into the air.
 An unusual source of water comes from plants.
 Plants transpire essentially.
-It means losing water from their leaves similarly and or sweat or perspire.
+It means losing water from their leaves similarly and sweating or perspiring.
 All of these processes cause water to evaporate.

-Step 2 – Condensation: Once the water has entered the atmosphere, what do you think happens?
+Step 2 – Condensation: What happens once the water has entered the atmosphere?
 The water vapor will start to condense because of the low temperature of the atmosphere.
 When it does this, it forms clouds.

-Step 3 – Precipitation: Once all of the water is collected in the cloud, what happens next.
+Step 3 – Precipitation: What happens next Once all the water is collected in the cloud?
 It falls back down.
 A fancy word for this is precipitation.
 Also, it can take many forms, including rain and snow.
 Precipitation is the process of water falling onto the surface of the Earth.

 Rain is falling water in liquid form.
 Snow, ice, hail, and sleet are falling water in solid or frozen form.
 Precipitation that falls directly into the oceans becomes part of the surface ocean and can be churned by wave and wind action into ocean currents.
 Rain and snow falling directly on rivers and streams become one part of streamflow.
 Also, The rain that falls onto land takes a different path to the river.